 Egypt's historic and rich cultural heritage is central to its national identity, which has endured and often assimilated various foreign influences, including Persian, Greek, Arab, Ottoman Turkish, Roman, and Nubian.

-Egypt was also an early and important center of Christianity, but was largely Islamized in the 7th century and today is a predominantly Muslim country, albeit with a significant Christian minority.
+Egypt was also an early and important centre of Christianity, but was largely Islamised in the 7th century and today is a predominantly Muslim country, albeit with a significant Christian minority.

-Egypt is among the most fascinating countries of the ancient civilization.
-For the traveler, it offers a rich cultural experience and boasts of some of the most iconic landmarks in the world.
+Egypt is among the most fascinating countries of the ancient civilisation.
+For the traveller, it offers a rich cultural experience and boasts of some of the most iconic landmarks in the world.